Chris-Perkins/Lifting-Buddy/README.md

 | Create “Session” View     | 2/10                  | I know how to do it, but no code yet.          |

 ### Known Bugs
-Starting a workout session with an exercise, deleting that exercise, then viewing the workout session causes a crash.
+Edit a workout with some exercise.
+Delete the exercise using the exercises tab.
+Go back to the edit view-- should crash.

 ### Future plans
 Convert relevant UIViews into ViewControllers (good practice)